example42/example42.github.io/_drafts/2017-11-27-puppet_modules_documentation.md

 title: Tip of the Week 48 - Puppet modules documentation
 ---

-Modules' documentation is useful to understand what a module does and how it does it.
-We can access to it usually by reading the README, directly on the Forge or GitHub page, and eventually looking directly at the inline documentation in manifests.
+Modules' documentation is useful to understand what a module does and how it does it and how to make use of it.
+Usually we can access these information by reading the README, directly on the Forge or GitHub page, and eventually looking directly at the inline documentation in manifests.

 ### Puppet Strings

-As you are probably aware there a tool, [**Puppet strings**](https://github.com/puppetlabs/puppet-strings) which is able to automatically generate documentation for a module.
+As you are probably aware there is a tool, [**Puppet strings**](https://github.com/puppetlabs/puppet-strings) which is able to automatically generate documentation for a module based on in code documentation.

 It's based on the [Yard](http://yardoc.org/) tool and can generate docs in various formats.